-Human Rights Law Course Code LAWF 3730 Section Number 01 Instructor Dr Ruby Dhand Course is open to 2L or 3L Course is an elective Semester winter Credits 3 Days and Times Friday at 10:00 a.m. to 12:50 p.m. meets perspectiv ves requirement yes meets writing requirement yes Assessment Method 25% virtual presentation Assessment Methou 75% research paper (4,500 to 5,500 words) Materials are provided through N are provided through Moodle This course is a survey of national and provinci al human rights l aws Calendar Description and practice as distinct from the Charter of Rig hts and Freedom ns, and an introduction to the main international and transnational human rights instruments and standards.
+Human Rights Law Course Code LAWF 3730 Section Number 01 Instructor Dr Ruby Dhand Course is open to 2L or 3L Course is an elective Semester winter Credits 3 Days and Times Friday at 10:00 a.m. to 12:50 p.m. meets perspectiv ves requirement yes meets writing requirement yes yes Assessment Method 25% virtual presentation 25% virtual presentation Assessment Methou 75% research paper (4 ,500 to 5,500 words) Materials are provided through N Moodle This course is a survey of national and provinci al human rights l aws Calendar Description and practice as distinct t from the Charter of Rig hts and Freedom ns, and an introduction to the main international and transnational human man rights instruments and standards.
 Other Information

-Immigration an d Refugee Law Course Code LAWF 3680 Section Number 01 Instructor Dr Ashley Barnes Course is open to 2L or 3L Course is an elective Semester fall Credits 3 Days and Times Tuesday at 2:30 to 5:30 iesday at 2:30 to 5:30 p.m. meets perspectiv es requirement yes requirement yes meets writing requirement yes Assessment Method 20% class participation 20% presentation 60% written assignmer nt (4,500 to 5,500 words) Materials Cases, Materials, and C Montgomery, 2020). n Grey, eds, Immigration Commentary, 3rd edn (Te Is will be posted on Moo oronto: Emond w: Calendar Description governing immigration and status; selection an 16 non-removable clas asic principles, policies, and refugee law.
-Topics nd admission of immigra ses; exceptions and the view in the Federal Cour s include refugee ants; inadmissible minister's permi e and ts; and Other Information come to Canada for an new employment oppo at home, to name a few conditions under which remain in Canada - a migration across borde no shortage of new pre- immigration law and po the law is evolving to a discussions and presen surrounding such issue detention, and refugee t it is that people are alw y number of reasons: to ortunities, and to flee vio w.
-Immigration and refu- n such individuals are ad sovereign prerogative of ers at record levels arour essures on, and challeng olicy.
-In this course, stuc ddress many of these ch tations will immerse stu- s as temporary foreign v e resettlement.
-Students velopments in the prepa visit or study, to plence or persect gee law regulates mitted to and ca f every nation.
-W nd the world, the es for, Canadian dents will examin nallenges.
-Class idents in debates workers, immigra s will also be aske seek ution s the n tith re is e how nt d to
+Immigration and Refugee Law Course Code LAWF 3680 Section Number 01 Instructor Dr Ashley Barnes Course is open to 2L or 3L Course is an elective Semester fall Credits 3 Days and Times Tuesday at 2:30 to 5:30) p.m. meets perspectiv es requirement yes meets writi ng requirement yes Assessment Method 20% class participation 20% presentation 60% written assignmer nt (4,500 to 5,500 words) Materials Sharryn Aiken and Colin Grey, eds, Immigration and Refugee Law: Cases, Materials, and Commentary , 3rd edn (Toronto: Emond Montgomery, 2020).
+Any additional materials will be posted on Moodle.
+Calendar Description Students explore the basic principles, policies, and procedures governing immigration and refugee law.
+Topics include refugee law and status; selection and admission of immigrants; inadmissible and 16 non-removable classes; exceptions and the minister's permits; and appeals and judicial review in the Federal Court including Charter issues.
+Other Information come to Canada for an new employment oppo at home, to name a few conditions under which remain in Canada - a migration across borde no shortage of new pre- immigration law and po the law is evolving to a discussions and presen surrounding such issue detention, and refugee t it is that people are alw y number of reasons: to ortunities, and to flee vid w.
+Immigration and refu n such individuals are ad sovereign prerogative of ers at record levels aroun essures on, and challeng olicy.
+In this course, stud ddress many of these ch tations will immerse stu- e resettlement.
+Students welopments in the prepa- visit or study, to seek plence or persecution gee law regulates the mitted to and can f every nation.
+With nd the world, there is es for, Canadian dents will examine how nallenges.
+Class idents in debates workers, immigrant s will also be asked to